TheUselessCreator/BottyOffcial/README.md

 # Overview

 **Botty** is a highly flexible and modular bot, designed to adapt to any server's needs.
 Whether you're looking for a moderation bot, fun community interaction, or specialized features, Botty has it all.
-Best of all, **Botty is self-hosted**, meaning you have complete control over its functionality.
+Best of all, **Botty is Partner Hosted**, meaning you have complete control over its functionality.
 No coding knowledge is required – all commands and settings are managed directly from Discord, making it easy to tailor Botty to your server's preferences.

 [Getting Started](https://discord.gg/NR4KP96Vra) is simple, and you can customize everything from commands to permissions right within Discord.